hughy603/aws-entityresolution2/README.md

 ## Overview

-This Service Catalog product provides a standardized way to implement AWS Entity Resolution workflows for matching records across datasets without sharing identifier data.
+This Service Catalog product provides a streamlined way to implement AWS Entity Resolution workflows for matching records across datasets without sharing identifier data.
 It enables organizations to deploy entity resolution capabilities with consistent security controls, governance, and deployment patterns.